Welcome to Flatland

 EOF

-Real-word, high impact problem#
+Real-word, high impact problem

 The Swiss Federal Railways (SBB) operate the densest mixed railway traffic in the world.
 SBB maintain and operate the biggest railway infrastructure in Switzerland.
 Today, there are more than 10,000 trains running each day, being routed over 13,000 switches and controlled by more than 32,000 signals.
-The Flatland challenge aims to address the vehicle rescheduling problem by providing a simplistic grid world environment and allowing for diverse solution approaches.
+The “Flatland” Competition aims to address the vehicle rescheduling problem by providing a simplistic grid world environment and allowing for diverse solution approaches.
 The challenge is open to any methodological approach, e.g. from the domain of reinforcement learning or of operations research.

-Tunable difficulty#
+Tunable difficulty

 All environments support well-calibrated difficulty settings.
 While we report results using the hard difficulty setting, we make the easy difficulty setting available for those with limited access to compute power.
 Easy environments require approximately an eighth of the resources to train.

-Environment diversity#
+Environment diversity

 In several environments, it has been observed that agents can overfit to remarkably large training sets.
 This evidence raises the possibility that overfitting pervades classic benchmarks like the Arcade Learning Environment, which has long served as a gold standard in reinforcement learning (RL).
-While the diversity between different games in an ALE is one of the benchmarkβs greatest strengths, the low emphasis on generalization presents a significant drawback.
+While the diversity between different games in the ALE is one of the benchmark’s greatest strengths, the low emphasis on generalization presents a significant drawback.
 In each game the question must be asked: are agents robustly learning a relevant skill, or are they approximately memorizing specific trajectories?